lukfd/farmerselevator/README.md

 # Farmers Elevator

+Version 0.0.2
+started on september 2021 - now for different system structure

 *Authors: Luca and Daniel*

 An application for grain elevators ([Grain elevator - Wikipedia](https://en.wikipedia.org/wiki/Grain_elevator)) for giving them their own website and ecommerce to sell food for livestock to farmers.